genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/05_data-grid.md

 ## Custom column config

-If you want to customise how each column is displayed, you can provide a column config for every column.
+You noticed that the grid has displayed all the columns available in the table `ALL_POSITIONS`.
+If you want to customise how each column is displayed, you can provide a column config for every column, like so:

-Create a new file called **positionColumnDefs.ts** in the same directory.
+Create a new file called **positionColumnDefs.ts** in the same directory as the **home.ts**.

 ```typescript title="positionColumnDefs.ts"
 export const positionColumnDefs = [